Anti-smoking advocate calls for further price hikes

 Starter kits cost about $60 but anyone wanting to buy one should either order it themselves or have it delivered to the person for whom it is intended.

-Next story in National: Holiday traffic: Fatal crash in Waikato
+Next story in New Zealand: Holiday traffic: Fatal crash in Waikato

 Copyright © 2015, Radio New Zealand